cj-mills/christianjmills/_posts/2021-3-22-Weekly-Recap-6.md

 I also worked out how to flip images using Compute Shaders while working on my PoseNet tutorial.
 Again, I ended up not using it in the tutorial.
 I realized after the fact that I could just flip the output of the model instead.
 This is much less work than flipping the whole image.

 I had actually started to write a tutorial for this a while ago but ended up scrapping it.
-For some reason, Google still picked up the page and someone apparently tried to view it.
+For some reason, Google still picked up the page and someone apparently tried to view it recently.
 I felt bad that there was nothing but a 404 page waiting for them so I ended up making this over weekend as well.